rjchicago/docker-event-stream/readme.md

 > See [docker](./examples/docker) under [examples](./examples)

+## publish

+Increment the package version and commit with the follow message format:

+> `Release ${VERSION}`

+The Github Actions Workflow is automated using [publish-to-npm](https://github.com/marketplace/actions/publish-to-npm)

 ## contribution

 Please do!
 Open a pull request with your code or idea and let's chat!